rishantmallick/Detection-of-parkinson-disease-using-Speech-Signals---Multimedia-Lab/README.md

 X_t=[X(f_1,t),\ldots,X(f_{50},t)].
 ]

-The 50 values are frequency samples, not 50 different anatomical parts of the vocal tract.
+The 50 values are frequency samples, not 50 anatomical parts of the vocal tract.

 [
 \text{Articulator movement}